go-goyave/filter/README.md

 > ?page=**1**&per_page=**10**

-- If `page` isn't given, the first page will be returned.
+- If `page`(can be changed via the `filter.filterQueryParamPage` variable) isn't given, the first page will be returned.
-- If `per_page` isn't given, the default page size will be used.
+- If `per_page`(can be changed via the `filter.QueryParamPerPage` variable) isn't given, the default page size will be used.
 This default value can be overridden by changing `filter.DefaultPageSize`.
 - Either way, the result is **always** paginated, even if those two parameters are missing.

 ## Computed columns